samsung-cnct/k2/Documentation/kraken-configs/kvstore.md

 # KV Store Options
-Krakenlib only support etcd clusters now, but any KV store that implements the etcd API can be used.
+Kraken-lib only support etcd clusters now, but any KV store that implements the etcd API can be used.

 ## Options